pkuyijia/pkuyijia.github.io/_pages/misc.md

 ---
 {% include base_path %}

-I'm a fan of various board games and chess games.
-My BGA account is *jyi2002* and it's always welcomed to add me and play board games together:) I also like to play poker and joint several poker tournament. (*Best: 1st over more than 150 participant in 2022*)
+I'm an avid fan of various board games and chess.
+My BGA account is *jyi2002*, and I'm always happy to connect and play together!
+I also enjoy playing poker and have participated in several tournaments, with my best achievement being 1st place out of over 150 participants in 2022.
+Additionally, I have a keen interest in Shuang Sheng and Mahjong.

-I like to play sports such as badminton and tennis, and I also like listening to songs and singing in my spare time.
+In my spare time, I love playing sports such as badminton and tennis.
+I also enjoy listening to music and singing.